dmhuisma/1u_mx_dpad/README.md

 # 1u_mx_dpad

-This is a DIY dpad that can be placed within the bounds of a Cherry MX switch mounting hole.
+This is a DIY dpad that can be placed within the bounds of any Cherry MX switch mounting hole.
+I am currently using this in my [Splitcore keyboard](https://github.com/dmhuisma/splitcore-zmk).

 ![Cross section](images/cross_sectional_view.png)